lcphutchinson/is601_14/README.md

-# Module 14: BREAD Operations in the FastAPI Environment
+# Module 14: BREAD Operations with FastAPI
 ![Coverage Badge](https://github.com/lcphutchinson/is601_14/actions/workflows/ci-cd.yml/badge.svg)

 A module of is601 Web Systems Development, by Keith Williams